Drew Waters Preview, Player Props: Royals vs. Tigers

 Tigers Pitching Rankings

-- The left-hander last pitched on Friday against the Oakland Athletics, when he tossed seven scoreless innings while giving up two hits.
+- His most recent appearance was on Saturday against the Oakland Athletics, when the righty tossed five innings, surrendering one earned run while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.